 Chrissie turned to ANet for support in 2012.
 Her coach identified that prioritization was needed to make the instructional changes they were all looking for.
 ANet had just completed an analysis of the schools from our 700 partners across the country that had delivered the highest gains for their students.
 There were a few patterns, but by far the most consistent was that all of these schools chose just one or two instructional priorities for the year.
 With this in mind, Chrissie and her coach worked together to select just one ELA priority—text-dependent questioning—and align systems and structures that would accelerate progress on this goal.

-Fast forward three years, and the tone at La Cima was completely different.
-Rather than being thrown a bunch of new materials and feeling frustrated, teachers were given protocols, professional development, and collaborative planning time they could actually use and learn from.
-Students were also responding positively and engaging deeply in class.
-As a result, scores increased by nearly 20% on the ELA state summatives .
+Fast forward three years, and the tone at La Cima is completely different.
+Rather than being thrown a bunch of new materials and feeling frustrated, teachers receive protocols, professional development, and collaborative planning time they can actually use and learn from.
+Students are responding positively and engaging deeply in class.
+As a result, scores have increased by nearly 20% on the ELA state summatives .

 Anyone would feel overwhelmed trying to take on several new priorities at once.
 Once Chrissie and her leadership team focused on just one priority, they started to notice a marked difference.
 Teachers felt more confident and comfortable with a focused principal leading them.
-After all, it's a really powerful thing to identify a develop area, get support from your principal and peers around it, practice a bunch, and see yourself getting better.
-By leveraging ANet coaching and resources to really hone in on and target key areas of instruction, La Cima ultimately boosted student learning in a major way.
+After all, it's a powerful thing to identify a development goal, get support in that area from your principal and peers, practice a bunch, and see yourself getting better.
+By leveraging ANet coaching and resources to really home in on and target key areas of instruction, La Cima dramatically boosted student learning.